RuiAreiasMAT/mat.tap.query.api/docs/IdentityServer.md

 #### Reset Password

 Resetting password is similar to updating an existing user.
-However, in addition to user Id and username,  you need to also provide old password for validation.
+However, in addition to user Id and username,  you need to also provide the old password for validation.

 Url Mask: